How Much Space Does macOS Take on Your Mac?

 If you want to install macOS Big Sur on your Mac, the installer weighs 12.23GB (slightly more than macOS Monterey).

 The installer aside, you must have additional free space to apply the upgrade.
-Like with Monterey, that depends on your current macOS version.
+Here are the general requirements on how much space you need for macOS Big Sur:

 After installation, macOS Big Sur takes up at least 14.94GB of storage.
 Remember that the operating system needs at least 5-10GB of extra space at minimum to function well during routine use.